Skip to content

 If you’re on a paid subscription, you can send your G-code directly from Orca Slicer to Dragon for optimisation.
 For more details on optimsied G-codes, see the section on G-code analysis

 For simulations, it is strongly recommended not to send the Helio-annotated G-code directly to your printer.
 The file size can become significantly larger due to added comments for thermal visualization.
-If you’re satisfied with the optimisation, we suggest performing one final slice using the Slice plate option and sending that clean G-code to your printer instead.

 For optimisations, you will receive two G-code files: one with thermal quality indexes for visualisation in preview tools, and a clean, optimised version without these annotations.
 The visualisation file is helpful for understanding thermal behaviour, but the clean G-code is the one recommended for sending to your printer.